 If you want to know more about the cost of private health insurance, check out our article 'How much does private health insurance cost?'

-Cost of private treatment in the UK
+Cost of private health treatment in the UK

 When considering whether to buy health insurance it can be helpful to understand how much it would cost you to fund the private treatment yourself.
 Below, we provide the approximate cost for five common private medical procedures.